eniokaljic/openENOC/README.md

    <img width="25%" src="https://nlnet.nl/image/logos/NGI0Core_tag.svg">
 </p>

-This project was funded through the NGI0 Commons Fund, a fund established by NLnet with financial support from the European Commission's Next Generation Internet programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 101135429.
+This project was funded through the NGI0 Commons Fund, a fund established by NLnet with financial support from the European Commission's Next Generation Internet programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement N<sup>o</sup> 101135429.
 Additional funding is made available by the Swiss State Secretariat for Education, Research and Innovation (SERI).

 ### End of Document